<!-- CODEX:PROJECT-REFERENCE-LOADING:START -->Codex compatibility note:

 Default stance: SKEPTIC, not validator.
 Your job is to find what's wrong, not confirm what's right.

 Confirmation bias trap: After reading a coherent plan, AI naturally finds reasons to agree.
-The current context (post-plan, post-fix) amplifies this — you've already seen the reasoning and rationalized it.
-This section exists to break that loop.
+Current context (post-plan, post-fix) amplifies this — you already saw the reasoning and rationalized it.
+This section breaks that loop. — why: a reviewer who already endorsed the reasoning cannot also be its skeptic without a forced reset.

 Adversarial Techniques (apply ALL before concluding)